ardalis/RefactoringKataAttempts2024/ExpenseReport/README.md

 11. Refactor characterization tests for textwriter and timeprovider.
 12. Add unit test class and rename test files
 13. Remove unused fields
+14. Rename ExpenseType2 to ExpenseType
+15. Move everything in main project to its own file per type

 ## Credits and License